scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-records.md

 From a list of Python dicts
 ---------------------------

 Records have a natural representation in JSON and Python as dicts, but only if all dicts in a series have the same set of field names.
-The [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) invokes [ak.from_iter](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_iter.html) whenever presented with a list (or other non-string, non-dict iterable).
+The {class}`ak.Array` invokes {func}`ak.from_iter` whenever presented with a list (or other non-string, non-dict iterable).

 ```{code-cell} ipython3
 python_dicts = [